ifnesi/python-kafka-microservices/README.md

   - Bake the pizza (```msvc_bake.py```)
   - Have it delivered (```msvc_delivery.py```)
   - Process status (```msvc_status.py```): Whenever one of the previous microservices complete their task they will communicate with this microservice so it can update the web application.
 This microservice will be the Query portion of the CQRS pattern.
 It will have the materialised views stored in the aforementioned SQLite3 state store*
-- All interprocess communication is via an Apache Kafka cluster<br>
+- All interprocess communication is via an Apache Kafka cluster

 (*) By default SQLite3 will be used, but that can be changed via system configuration file (default is ```'config_sys/default.ini'```) by setting a different python class (the base/abstract class is defined on utils.db, class name is ```BaseStateStore```), see below the default system configuration:
 ```
 [state-store-orders]